slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The main purpose of religion is not to affirm that there is a God, but to prevent humans from thinking they are Gods."
 -- Nassim Taleb [1960]*

-And on the first day, men created god.
+And on the first day, men created God.

 Against facts there are no arguments.
 Against faith there are no facts.
-Religion simplify ideas.
+Religion simplifies ideas.

 > *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."
 -- Seneca [-004]*